What is a tech pack?

 It’s crucial to how your garment will fit and should be created by a technical designer or pattern maker, so unless you’re skilled in this area, it can be best to hire a freelancer who specializes in pattern grading.

-If you do want to learn more about Graded Specs so you’re familiar with how they work, The Spec Manual by Michele Wesen Bryant and Diane DeMers is the best (and only one that I know of) reference book.
-Check out the video below to see why it’s a must have for fashion designers:
+Here’s how to create the POMs.
+If you want to learn more about graded specs so you’re familiar with how they work, The Spec Manual by Michele Wesen Bryant and Diane DeMers is the best (and only one that I know of) reference book.

 Once you have all the numbers from a technical designer or pattern maker, here’s exactly how to use Excel to auto-calculate your grade rules to avoid any math mistakes or make sure your sizing auto updates if you do make any changes: